Here’s a pet peeve of mine: the use of a question mark when you are actually making a statement about your query or

 Having trouble with weird surface artifacts in your prints?Slow down.
 This is especially true of specialty filaments like silks or silk metallics.
 They are extremely sensitive to print speed, and what looks like a hopeless print may come out perfectly if you cut the print speed in half.

 Have to paint your prints, but don’t like the way the parts smell afterwards?
 Sometimes the client wants it painted, and it’ll smell bad for quite a while once you do.
 White vinegar will get the smell out of the painted surfaces while not endangering the finish.
 Be sure to rinse off the white vinegar, or your parts will smell like vinegar instead of paint.

-Don’t bother with vibration damping feet for your printer,or special angled mounting arms for your filament spools.
+Don’t bother with vibration damping feet for your printer, or special angled mounting arms for your filament spools.
 By in large these do nothing but waste your time and materials.
+(If you need to make angled printer arms so that you can fit the spool and printer into a more compact space, that’s a different problem, and you should have no qualms about doing it.)

 Check back here periodically.
 I’ll be updating this list of tips as I go, and you may find out something new you didn’t know before.